 - Oat flour gives it real structure.
 Protein powder alone contains no starch, so it can turn spongy or rubbery.
 A small amount of oat flour holds a real cake-like crumb.

 - The liquid ratio is calibrated for protein powder.
-Protein powder absorbs liquid differently than flour - too little, and it's chalky, too much, and it won't set.
+Protein powder absorbs liquid differently from flour.
+Too little and it's chalky, too much and it won't set.

-- 60-75 seconds stops it before it turns rubbery.
+- 60-75 seconds is enough to stop it before it turns rubbery.
 Protein denatures fast in the microwave.
 Every ten seconds past 75 is the difference between soft cake and a rubber puck.

 ⭐️⭐️⭐️⭐️⭐️